baldercm/mongoose-bignumber/README.md

 npm i mongoose-bignumber
 ```

-If you are not using mongoose and bignumber.js:
+`mongoose` and `bignumber.js` are declared as `peerDependencies`, so you have to install these dependencies yourself if you are not using them yet:

 ```bash
 npm i mongoose bignumber.js mongoose-bignumber
 ```

-`mongoose` and `bignumber.js` are declared as `peerDependencies`, so you have to install these dependencies yourself.

 ## Basic Usage